sduclassroom/splab1/variants/variant08.md

 ### Variant 08

+###### [last updated: Oct 8, 2019]

 Output the following information:

-* Top 10 URLs as per number of request on 28th of October 2006
+* Top `n` URLs as per the number of request on 28th of October 2006.
-* The number of requests for each of them
+* The number of requests for each of the URLs on that date.
-* The percentage of requests for each of them
+* The percentage of requests for each of the URLs on that date with respect to the total number of request for these `n` URL on that date.

 Sample output: